 - Avoid alcohol.
 Alcohol can worsen orthostatic hypotension, so limit or avoid it completely.

 - Exercise.
 Regular cardiovascular and strengthening exercises may help reduce symptoms of orthostatic hypotension.
 Avoid exercising in very hot, humid weather.
 Stretch and flex your calf muscles before sitting up.
-If symptoms strike, squeeze your thigh, abdominal and buttock muscles.
+If symptoms strike, squeeze your thighs together as well as your abdominal and buttock muscles.
 Squat, march in place or rise onto your tiptoes.